-67. The listing process under the Labor Code is essentially automatic.
+63. The listing process under the Labor Code is essentially automatic.
 The list of known carcinogens, at a minimum, must include substances identified by reference in Labor Code § 6382(b)(1).
 That section of the Labor Code identifies "[s]ubstances listed as human or animal carcinogens by the International Agency for Research on Cancer (IARC)."
 IARC's classification of glyphosate as a Group 2A chemical ("probably carcinogenic to humans") therefore triggered the listing.

-68. A business that deploys a listed chemical in its products must provide "clear and reasonable warnings" to the public prior to exposure to the chemical.
+64. A business that deploys a listed chemical in its products must provide "clear and reasonable warnings" to the public prior to exposure to the chemical.
 To be clear and reasonable, a warning must "(1) clearly communicate that the chemical is known to cause cancer, and/or birth defects or other reproductive harm; and (2) effectively reach the person before exposure."30 The law also prohibits the discharge of listed chemicals into drinking water.

-69. Monsanto disputed the listing decision and, in January 2016, filed a lawsuit against OEHHA and the agency's acting director, Lauren Zeise, in California state court, seeking declaratory and injunctive relief to prevent OEHHA from listing glyphosate.31 http://oehha.ca.gov/prop65/CRNR_notices/admin_listing/intent_to_list/pdf_zip/090415NOIL_LCSet27.pdf.
+65. Monsanto disputed the listing decision and, in January 2016, filed a lawsuit against OEHHA and the agency's acting director, Lauren Zeise, in California state court, seeking declaratory and injunctive relief to prevent OEHHA from listing glyphosate.31

-70. Monsanto alleged that OEHHA's exclusive reliance on the IARC decision signified that "OEHHA effectively elevated the determination of an ad hoc committee of an unelected, foreign body, which answers to no United States official (let alone any
+66. Monsanto alleged that OEHHA's exclusive reliance on the IARC decision signified that "OEHHA effectively elevated the determination of an ad hoc committee of an